To content

 Mobile first website for a sleazy rock band

-In 2015, classic Swedish rock band Backyard Babies made a comeback after a five-year break.
-Their online presence had deteriorated and they needed a new website for marketing their upcoming tour and new studio album.
-I designed and developed this website.
+In 2015, Swedish rock band Backyard Babies made a comeback after a five-year break.
+Their online presence had deteriorated and they needed a new website for marketing their new tour and studio album.

 Quick summary